SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ## Low level
 ### (peek addr)

+Reads byte from memory at 'addr', which must be a positive integer.

 ### (poke addr byte)
+Writes 'byte' to memory at 'addr'.
+Both must be positive integers.

 ### (sys addr)

 ## Special
 ### (fn name args body...)

+Used to define functions.
+Assigns the list starting with 'args' to the symbol value of 'name' unevaluated and expands the universe by 'name'.

+### (var name obj)

+Used to define variables.
+Evaluates 'obj', assigns the result to the symbol value of 'name' and expands the universe by 'name'.

 ## Miscellaneous
 ### (gc)